 To Move or Not to Move – The 21st Century Question for the 50 and Over Crowd

-Jo-Anne Johnson and her partners on the Boomers Plus senior real estate specialist team are committed to helping people over 50 understand their options and the important factors for consideration when making the best to move or not to move decision.
+Jo-Anne Johnson is committed to helping people over 50 understand their options and the important factors for consideration when making the best to move or not to move decision.

-Jo-Anne and teammates Ton Vu and Alyce Davis collectively have more than 45 years of combined real estate experience.
-And their passion is the 50-plus demographic.
-Each earned the Senior Real Estate Specialist ® designation.
-The SRES certification is awarded by the SRES ® Council to realtors who have successfully completed coursework on the real estate needs of home buyers age 50 and who is selling, buying and relocating.
+Jo-Anne’s focus is the 50-plus demographic, which is categorized by the Senior Real Estate Specialist® designation.
+The SRES certification is awarded by the SRES® Council to realtors who have successfully completed extensive learning on the real estate needs of home buyers age 50 and over who are selling, buying and relocating.

-What’s more, when it comes to working with clients, their goal is to provide the best information and the most customized service in the industry.
-In keeping with that goal, the team offers extensive personalized services whether a decision is made to age-in-place or leave their long-time homes.
+When it comes to working with clients, JoAnne’s goal is to provide the best information and the most customized service in the industry.
+She offers extensive personalized services, whether a client makes the decision to age-in-place or leave their long-time home.

 There is so much for clients and their families to consider.
 Financial, physical/health and emotional factors dictate the recommended options for a transition.
 And specific questions arise.
 Does an individual need physical care or companionship?
 What will be required to place a client in closer proximity to family?
 Does the sale property require staging or preparation?

-In each of these cases, the Boomers Plus team is sensitive to the emotions of clients and their family members while ensuring every detail of the sales process is executed flawlessly.
-For example, if the family is out of area, the team handles everything from the market analysis to the preparation for sale, communicating with all parties every step of the way.
+In each of these cases, Jo-Anne team is sensitive to the emotions of clients and their family members, while ensuring every detail of the sales process is executed flawlessly.
+For example, if the family is out of area, she handles everything from the market analysis to the preparation for sale, communicating with all parties every step of the way.

-In other instances, adult children who have lost a parent contact the team because the family must sell the home before the estate can be settled.
+In other instances, adult children who have lost their parent contact Jo-Anne because the family must sell the home before the estate can be settled.
 “Our work can include coordinating contractors and stagers to enhance the sales appeal of the property with the objective of netting the highest price in the shortest amount of time.”

 Bottom line, the priority is to work in the client’s best interests.
-“We have learned that people don’t care what you know until they know you care,” says Jo-Anne.
-We live this adage every day.”
+“I have learned that people don’t care what you know until they know you care,” says Jo-Anne.
+I this adage every day.”

 A huge benefit of being part of the LTLA is the opportunity to connect families with a multitude of resources, says Jo-Anne.
 Sometimes the decision to move can be delayed or worked around permanently.
 “By the end of our conversation, for example, I can put them in touch with our specialist who can offer mobility options that enable them to age-in-place.
 Or, if income is a concern, our retirement income advisor can assist them with strategy, planning and investments.”

 Then there’s also the personal touch.
-“We are proud of the concierge-level service our team offers, whether it is being present when a home is shown, arranging pet-sitting for the homeowner or taking a homeowner to an appointment—even just having a cup of tea.
+“I’m proud of the concierge-level service I offer my clients, whether it is being present when a home is shown, arranging pet-sitting for the homeowner or taking a homeowner to an appointment—even just having a cup of tea.

-“Our goal is to eliminate as much anxiety as possible,” says Jo-Anne.
-“We are not only consultants to our clients.
-We are also partners who walk their journey with them.”
+“My goal is to eliminate as much anxiety as possible,” says Jo-Anne.
+“I’m not only a consultant to my clients.
+I am also a partner who walks their journey with them.”

 Here’s How to Get Smart About Selling Your Loved One’s Home